trilemma-dev/SecureXPC/README.md

 })
 ```

-There are multiple types of servers which can be created:
+There are multiple types of clients which can be retrieved:
  - `XPCClient.forXPCService(named:)`
-     - For communicating with an XPC Service.
-This corresponds to servers created with `XPCServer.forThisXPCService()`.
+     - For communicating with an XPC Service
+     - This corresponds to servers created with `XPCServer.forThisXPCService()`
  - `XPCClient.forMachService(named:)`
-     - For communicating with an XPC Mach service.
-This corresponds to servers created with
+     - For communicating with an XPC Mach service
-       `XPCServer.forThisBlessedHelperTool()` or `XPCServer.forThisMachService(named:clientRequirements:)`.
+     - This corresponds to servers created with `XPCServer.forThisBlessedHelperTool()` or
+       `XPCServer.forThisMachService(named:clientRequirements:)`
  - `XPCClient.forEndpoint(_:)`
-    - This is the only way to communicate with an anonymous server.
-It can also be used with an XPC Mach service.
+    - This is the only way to communicate with an anonymous server
+    - It can also be used with an XPC Mach service

 ---